History of Tennessee in Timeline

 Between 2000 and 2010, Tennessee's Hispanic population grew by 134.2%, the third-highest rate of any state.

-In 2012, the Mississippi Band of Choctaw Indians placed 79 acres in Henning into federal trust, which is governed directly by the tribe.
+In 2012, the Mississippi Band of Choctaw Indians placed 79 acres of land in Henning into federal trust, governed directly by the tribe.

 2014: Tennessee Promise Created

-In 2014, the Tennessee General Assembly created the Tennessee Promise, a tuition-free program for in-state high school graduates enrolling in two-year post-secondary education programs.
+In 2014, the Tennessee General Assembly created the Tennessee Promise, providing tuition-free access to two-year post-secondary education programs for in-state high school graduates meeting certain requirements.

-2015: Cleanup of Kingston Fossil Plant Spill Completed
+2015: Cleanup Completion of Kingston Fossil Plant Spill

 In 2016, Nashville surpassed Memphis to become Tennessee's largest city.